A Guide to Post-Exemption Compliance

 STATE FILINGS – MULTI-STATE OPERATIONS

-- If you solicit charitable contributions, maintain an office or employ personnel in other states, you may be required to register to solicit (or claim an exemption), qualify to do business, file for exemption from state taxes, maintain an agent for service of process, and comply with regulations regarding payroll taxes and unemployment compensation in those states.
-Consult counsel to discuss these issues if you plan to operate in other states, in addition to Connecticut.
+- If you solicit charitable contributions, maintain an office or employ personnel in other states, you may be required to register to solicit charitable contributions, including online solicitations to residents of another state (or claim an exemption), qualify to do business, file for exemption from state business, income and franchise taxes, maintain an agent for service of process, apply for sales tax exemption, and comply with regulations regarding payroll taxes and unemployment compensation in those states.
+Consult counsel to discuss these issues if you plan to operate or solicit contributions outside of in Connecticut.

 - Tax Exempt Status.
-IRS Publication 4221-PC, and the IRS website, https://www.irs.gov/charities-and-nonprofits contain a wealth of additional compliance information for tax exempt organizations.
-Be sure to review IRS publications carefully.
-Pub 4221-PC can be found at https://www.irs.gov/pub/irs-pdf/p4221pc.pdf.
-You can verify the tax exempt status of your, or any other 501(c)(3) organization at https://www.irs.gov/charities-non-profits/tax-exempt-organization-search.
+IRS Publication 4221-PC contains a wealth of additional compliance information for tax exempt organizations.
+Be sure to review that publication carefully.
+It can be found at http://www.irs.gov/pub/irs-pdf/p4221pc.pdf.
+You can verify the tax exempt status of your, or any other 501(c)(3) organization at https://www.irs.gov/charities-non-profits/tax-exempt-organization-search or by calling 877- 829-5500 and following the prompts.
 Additional information about tax exempt organizations is available at https://www.irs.gov/charities-non-profits/exempt-organizations-business-master-file-extract-eo-bmf.

 - IRS Information Returns.
 Exempt organizations must file an annual information return with the IRS – either form 990, 990-EZ, 999-PF or 990-N. Failure to file for three consecutive years results in revocation of tax exempt status.
 The filing is due by the 15th day of the 5th month after the end of the organization’s fiscal year.
 An organization with gross annual receipts of less than $50,000 is eligible to file the 990-N or “e-post card” – a simplified online return.
 These forms can be found on the IRS website at https://www.irs.gov/charities-non-profits/required-filing-form-990-series.
 It is often wise retain an accountant to prepare these returns.